 The application of reverse osmosis in water treatment is virtually unlimited given it can be deployed as a complementary technology to other water treatment processes for high-grade purified water.
 With custom-built machinery, reverse osmosis is deployed in industries, homesteads, commercial entities, and municipalities to generate fresh product water.

 Reverse osmosis technology can effectively remove calcium, magnesium, bacteria, viruses, organic matter, inorganic matter, colloidal particles, metal ions, and radioactive substances in water.

 2. How Does Reverse Osmosis Work?

-Reverse has for years been at the forefront of the fight against water scarcity.
+Reverse osmosis has for years been at the forefront of the fight against water scarcity.
 With reverse osmosis, idle natural resources like seawater and groundwater are converted into usable products.
 The working principle of reverse osmosis is founded on the exertion of foreign pressure to inverse the ordinary osmotic flow.
 This, in turn, forces the flow of water from highly concentrated streams to lowly concentrated streams.

 -Process of reverse osmosis.

 The process of reverse osmosis commences once feed water is driven into a pretreatment unit.
 Here, sediment or carbon filters filter out colloids, debris, microplastics, and typically large contaminants.
 Depending on the feed water’s pH rating, chemical dosing is also deployed to weaken the corrosive and scaling effects of feed water on the RO equipment.

 After pretreatment, the water is forced through the semi-permeable membranes to eliminate the dissolved pollutants.
 High pressure is applied to primarily reverse the natural osmotic flow.
 The reverse osmosis membranes have extremely small-sized perforations (0.0001 microns) which make certain most of the dissolved solids (rejection rate of 95-99.7%) do not pass through the membrane.